IntersectMBO/cardano-coin-selection/information/specification.md

 with [useful outputs](#goals).
 (See [Self Organisation in Coin Selection](#self-organisation-in-coin-selection) for more details.)

-However, in rare cases, the [Random-Improve](#random-improve) may fail to produce a result.
+However, in rare cases, the [Random-Improve](#random-improve) algorithm may fail to produce a result.
 In such cases, Cardano Wallet will fall back to the [Largest-First](#largest-first) algorithm.

 ## Largest-First